November 8 – January 17, 2018

 Photographer, Suzanne Révy has been photographing her two sons through the different stages of maturation.
 In her newest series, I Could Not Prove the Years Had Feet, Révy makes images around her home in response to the changing relationship she has with her sons as they transition into adulthood.

-I Could Not Prove the Years Had Feet will be on view in the Griffin Museum’s Atelier Gallery at the Stoneham Theatre in Stoneham, MA, November 8 – January 14, 2018.
+I Could Not Prove the Years Had Feet will be on view in the Griffin Museum’s Atelier Gallery at the Stoneham Theatre in Stoneham, MA, November 8 – January 17, 2018.
+This show extended from January 14 to January 17.
 A reception will be held on November 8th from 6:30-8pm.

 “My teenage boys seem to have gone into their rooms, and I’m not sure they’ll be coming out until they leave for college.
 As a parent, I have witnessed each chapter in their lives and have created a visual diary of photographs showing their creative and imaginative play, their explorations in the woods behind the house, trips to local pools or amusement parks, and—- more recently– their changing bodies, interior spaces and ubiquitous technologies,” writes Révy.